FrederickAlt/SSD1306_Custom_Font/README.md

-# SSD1306 Python Driver with Font Support
+# SSD1306 Python Driver with Custom Font Support

 This is a lightweight, self contained and efficient Micropython driver for SSD1306 OLED displays that supports custom fonts.
 The repo is inspired by [packed-font](https://github.com/mark-gladding/packed-font) however the implementation is completely different.
 Unlike packed-font, this driver calls i2c only once the buffer is ready to be drawn on screen and converts the font into a more efficient, pre-paged format.
 This gives a speedup of factor ~50 if one uses the full screen to display text.